17 Psychological Conversion Optimisation Tips

-How To Apply Psychology To Website Optimization:
+How To Apply Psychology To Conversion Optimisation:

 1. Ownership focuses our attention on what we might lose!

 A great example of this is Amazon Prime which offers a 30-day free for unlimited streaming of moves and TV shows.
 This combines the power of FREE, that we cover later, with a limited trial that makes customers focus on what they will lose if they cancel their subscription.
 Try testing different trial promotions, or give more prominence to money-back guarantees, cooling-off periods (for financial services) and ease of returns for large or expensive items.
+Ownership is a powerful weapon in conversion optimisation.

 2. We are motivated by meaningful tasks and acknowledgement of our effort!